So…you want to buy or build a Cajón.

 - Higher density absorbs more lower frequency than higher frequency sound waves.

-This means that a wood of lower density would tend to produce sounds of lower frequency as the higher frequency sound waves get absorbed.
+In short, wood of lower density tends to produce sounds of lower frequency as the higher frequency sound waves get absorbed.

 You should keep this in mind, if you are looking to purchase or make a cajón that produces sounds of a specific range.

 Maple is known for producing a balanced sound, featuring a bright tone.